In a world of despair, ruled by tyrants and parasites, where is the room for hope?

-Following the mystery man, Tanlray had wandered into a poorer section of the city, with narrow cramped streets, a running sewer, and rotting garbage piled up at crooked doorways.
+Tanlray had wandered into a seedy labyrinth of cramped streets, sewers, and garbage piled high at crooked doorways.

-“Why be unpleasant, the little puppy says, as though we’re some kind of savages,” the big man rumbled, with a hint of anger.
+“Be unpleasant, the puppy says, as though we’re some kind of savages,” the big man growled.
 “Unpleasant?
 We’re but good citizens out for a pleasure walk.”

-“Then my sincerest apologies, good men.
-A good night to you,” Tanlray said, backing up, and turning to a side street.
-As he rounded a corner, slipping in damp filth, he was confronted by four more ruffians, grinning toothless grins to match the ones behind.
+Tanlray darted to a side street.
+As he rounded the corner, slipping in damp filth, he was confronted by four more ruffians, grinning toothless grins.

-“Give it up, lad,” Big Tom chuckled, “anything you have we can take any time we wish.
-The only question you have to ask is how much pain you can handle while we do it.”
+“Give it up, lad.
+We can take all you have at any time.
+The question you have to ask is how much pain you can handle while we do it.”

-“See, boys, what we have here is a little turd who don’t know what’s what.
-Prolly can’t believe he is where he is.
-Not that I can blame him, with what’s comin’ his way,” rumbled Big Tom.
+“See, boys, what we have here is a little turd who don’t know what’s what,” said Big Tom.
+“Probably can’t believe he is where he is.
+Not that I can blame him, with what’s coming his way.”

-Scrambling to his feet, Tanlray backed into a moist wall, the six men surrounding him.
+Tan backed into a moist, scummy wall, the six men surrounding him.